 I am an ecologist and I want to know how animals move through space and time, and how they perform in changing environments.
-My interests are landscape ecology, movement ecology, metapopulation dynamics, landscape genetics and conservation biology.
-So far, I investigated the influence of a dynamic water regime on gene flow between subpopulations of a riverine grasshopper species.
-Furthermore, I worked on predicted effects of climate change on Alpine bird species indicative for structural diversity in mountain forests.
+My interests are population ecology, movement ecology, population dynamics, landscape genetics and conservation biology.
+During my MSc, I investigated the influence of a dynamic water regime on gene flow between local populations of a riparian grasshopper species.
+After my MSc, I worked as a research assistant on the effects of climate change on Alpine bird species that are indicative for structural diversity in mountain forests.

 - 2013-present, PhD student, Institute of Evolutionary Biology and Environmental Studies,